ln-markets/docs.lnmarkets.com/src/faq/app.md

 The quantity is the number of contracts you want to trade (1 contract = 1 USD).
 For a given quantity and leverage, margin and liquidation are automatically computed.

-The margin is the deposit in sats required as collateral to open a position.
-For a given margin and leverage, quantity and liquidation are automatically computed.
+The initial margin is the deposit in sats required as collateral to open a position.
+For a given initial margin and leverage, quantity and liquidation are automatically computed.

 You can also add optional take profit and stop loss orders, expressed in BTC/USD.

 ## How can I open a trading position?

-To enter in a position, you must pay for your margin.
+To enter in a position, you must pay for your initial margin.
 When clicking on the button Submit, a summary of the new position pops up for confirmation.

-If you had deposited enough funds to cover the margin payment, your position is immediately opened.
+If you have deposited enough funds to cover the initial margin payment, your position is immediately opened.

 Else, you need to deposit more funds to your account.

 ## What is the All In button?